Academics at SYA France

 The core content areas included in the scope of Advanced Precalculus are: mastery of the properties and graphs of basic functions (polynomial, rational, exponential, logarithmic, trigonometric), as well as work with parametric equations, polar coordinates, and sequences and series.

-This course offers a rigorous introduction to differential and integral calculus covering all topics included on the Calculus AB topic outline.
+This course offers a rigorous introduction to differential and integral calculus, covering all topics included on the Calculus AB topic outline.
 The course aims to have the students understand the theory that underlies the various rules and applications of differentiation and integration treated in the course.
-All major theorems are proved, and their derivations discussed in class.
-Students must explore the calculus concepts from multiple perspectives: algebraically, graphically and numerically and in the context of a variety of applications.
-Students are expected to be able to offer clear justifications of their work that shows a deep understanding of the fundamental ideas.
+All major theorems are proved and their derivations discussed in class.
+Students must explore the calculus concepts from multiple perspectives: algebraically, graphically and numerically, and in the context of a variety of applications.
+Students are expected to be able to offer clear justifications of their work that show a deep understanding of the fundamental ideas.
 Students take the AP Calculus AB exam in May.

 In addition, the following course may be offered if there is sufficient enrollment.
 Even with insufficient enrollment, this course may be offered online through our partner, One Schoolhouse.